 Pinball Map FAQ

-On this page, we'll respond to some frequently asked questions (and frequently commented comments).
+On this page, we'll respond to some frequently asked questions.
+If you asked us something that we have answered many times, you may find yourself on this page.
 If you have a question or comment, contact us.

-This is a user-powered map, and YOU can remove the machine from the location.
-On the website, just click the "remove" button that's below the machine name.
-On the app, click on the machine name, and then look for a "remove" button or trash can icon.
+First, log in.
+On the website, click the "remove" button that's below the machine name.
+On the app, click on the machine name, and then look for the "remove" button or trash can icon.

 Simply remove all the machines from it.
 We get notified once a week about empty locations, and then we delete them (sometimes we wait longer to delete them because we want to verify that the machines are really gone).
 So, no need to tell us.
 But still, thanks for telling us and for updating the map!